venturadan/startup/notes.md

 7. Watch out for pacing (duh)
 8. HTML isn't about structure; it's about content?
 9. Should we have a "personal" server to demo stuff in class (so we don't have to show stuff on the main class server)?
+10. Start class by showing what they will hopefully know (overall picture, a bit of each thing, commandline, debugging, etc.) and what they can't possibly expect to know (html/cs/js/frameworks/react)

 ## Assignment stuff
 1. CONSOLE: xxyy